szgaljic/f6/content/docs/foundations/security.md

 ## Overview

-_Protecting systems and users with vigilance and intent._
+_Protecting systems and users with vigilance and detail._

 In an interconnected world, where data flows freely and software powers critical systems, security is not optional—it’s expected.
 Security is about more than defense; it’s about trust.
 Users, stakeholders, and organizations depend on software that safeguards their data, privacy, and operations against ever-evolving threats.